-Annie joined Hamilton Capital in September 2021 as a Client Relations Representative.
+Annie joined Hamilton Capital in September 2021 as a Client Relations Representative, and was promoted to Senior Client Relations Representative in July 2023.
 Prior to working for the firm, she worked in banking, financial services, and home building, three industries where she realized her passion for helping others achieve their personal goals.

 A graduate of Saint Mary’s College in South Bend, Indiana, Annie has a Bachelor of Arts degree in Mass Communications.
 She is an active member of the college’s local alumnae club and is always happy to help a former Belle out.